bwhaley/ssmsh/README.md

-# pssh
+# ssmsh
-pssh is an interactive shell for the EC2 Parameter Store.
+ssmsh is an interactive shell for the EC2 Parameter Store.
 Features:
 * Interact with the parameter store hierarchy using familiar commands like cd, ls, cp, mv, and rm
 * Recursively list, copy, and remove parameters
 * Get parameter history